Tomi292/Uncursus/README.md

 Credits :

-Me : Script To Patch Procursus Installtation For Unc0ver
+Yaya : Script To Patch Procursus Installtation For Unc0ver

 https://github.com/ProcursusTeam : For The Bootstrap